The Shaggs: 1970s: Decline and disbandment

 Palmer, who had been given several copies of Philosophy of the World by Dreyer, was intrigued and wondered if he could find the Shaggs an audience.
 In 1970 or 1971, he attended one of their Fremont performances and was amazed to see locals dancing awkwardly to the music.
 Palmer approached Austin about promoting the Shaggs, but stressed that people laughed at them and asked if this was a problem.
 Austin responded with resignation.
 Palmer decided he was in danger of exploiting the Shaggs as a freak show and did not pursue them.

 In 1973, the Shaggs' weekly town hall shows were halted by the Fremont town supervisors.
 The sisters were relieved, as they were now adults and had tired of their father's control.
 When Austin discovered that Helen, then 28, had secretly married, he chased her husband with a shotgun.
 After the police intervened, Helen left the family home to be with her husband, but rejoined the band later.

 In 1975, Austin took the Shaggs to Fleetwood Studios for another recording session.
 Though they had become more proficient through hundreds of hours of practice, the engineer wrote of their poor performances and felt sorry for them.
 He said they did not notice their out-of-tune guitars or disjointed rhythms when he played the recordings back to them.
 The recordings went unreleased.

-Shortly after the recording session, Austin died of a heart attack at the age of 47.
+Shortly after the recording session, Austin died of a heart attack, aged 47.
 The Shaggs disbanded and sold most of their equipment.
 A few years later, Betty and Dot married and moved out, and their mother sold the family house.
 The new owner became convinced that the house was haunted by Austin's ghost and donated it to the Fremont fire department, who burnt it down in a firefighting exercise.
 The Wiggin sisters had never profited from their music and took blue-collar jobs to support their families.